-A digital detox doesn’t mean vanishing into the wilderness with no phone signal.
+A digital detox doesn’t mean disappearing into the wilderness with no phone signal.
 You can reclaim your focus and mental clarity while staying on top of your responsibilities.
 Here’s how to make it work.

 Why Your Brain Needs a Break From Screens